jigarvarma2k20/AnimeGoat/README.md

 ## DMCA Disclaimer

 AnimeGoat does not host or provide any anime content directly.
-The app links to third-party websites that may host copyrighted material.
-If you believe that any content linked through AnimeGoat infringes your copyright, please raise an issue on our [GitHub repository](#) or contact us directly.
+The app merely acts as a link to third-party websites that may host copyrighted material.
+All content linked through AnimeGoat is intended for educational purposes only, and AnimeGoat is not responsible for the availability or legality of such content on external sites.

-We will promptly address any legitimate concerns in accordance with the DMCA.